 His keen desire to discover new theorems made him rediscover the old ones and brought him under the limelight.
 Indian scientists and mathematicians recognized his potential at an early stage and congratulated him for his amazing skills and efforts.

 The Journey of discovering and Rediscovering Mathematical Theorems:

 Srinivasa Ramanujan found a lost brother in form of G.H Hardy and then started an exquisite of discoveries and rediscoveries.
 Together they did great discoveries.
 The word spread soon and Srinivasa left for England only to return with an ailing disease.
 His return in 1920 marked the beginning of his bad health, which apparently led to death.

-Ramanujan Prime and Ramanujan theta function happens to be some of the popularly works of Ramanujan.
-World found his theorems and algorithms to be really controversial and unorthodox; it is only Irony that all of his 3900 results have been vindicated and proved to be correct in the contemporary world.
+Ramanujan Prime and Ramanujan theta function happen to be some of the popular works of Ramanujan.
+The world found his theorems and algorithms to be really controversial and unorthodox; it is the only Irony that all of his 3900 results have been vindicated and proved to be correct in the contemporary world.

-The partnership he had with G.H Hardy is the more interesting than the one he had with his wife.
-Together Srinivasa and G.H Hardy rewrote hundreds of algorithm/theorems and changed the world of mathematics forever and ever.
+The partnership he had with G.H Hardy is more interesting than the one he had with his wife.
+Together Srinivasa and G.H Hardy rewrote hundreds of algorithms/theorems and changed the world of mathematics forever and ever.

 Srinivasa spent his life under denial and criticism.
-Srinivasa and his theorems were way ahead of his time; he had travelled time to leverage world with the information whose discovery were nothing but inevitable.
+Srinivasa and his theorems were way ahead of his time; he had traveled time to leverage the world with the information whose discoveries were nothing but inevitable.

 Seven decades after the death of Srinivasa the world realized, how very true and accurate he was with his discoveries and rediscoveries.
 He leveraged the world with a new direction but all this happened only after he was dead.